IvanJosipovic/ACR-SyncTool/README.md

       - Semver rule, if it doesn't match, the Tag will not be synced
     - Regex
       - Regex rule, if it doesn't match, the Tag will not be synced
+    - Tags
+      - Array of specific tags to sync

 - ```json
   {